Israelshecktar/printf/README.md

-# printf
+#ALX  printf
-- THis repo is for creating a printf function
+- This repo is for creating a printf function
+`git clone`